 What digital capabilities can do to the manufacturing industry?

 The applicability of digital technologies in the manufacturing industry is tremendous.
 It extends the greater capability of producing high-quality goods in less time and at reduced costs.
-The latest waves of digitalization have made it possible for the decision-makers and innovators to widen the scope of existing mobile, information, and electronic technologies.
+The latest waves of digitalization have made it possible for decision-makers and innovators to widen the scope of existing mobile, information, and electronic technologies.

 The sharing and presenting of real-time information and communication powered by the connected industrial assets with the Internet of Things drive efficiency and productivity at multiple levels throughout the manufacturing value chain.
 This results in improved business models, better customer focus, improved cost management, faster time to market, greater delivery cycles, enhanced productivity, and a proven increase in revenue.